-Sean F. Byrnes and Loryn Lawson have handled claims involving age discrimination, hostile work environment, wrongful termination, sexual harassment, qui tam, false claims act and retaliation claims.
+Sean F. Byrnes and Loryn Lawson have handled claims involving age discrimination, hostile work environment, wrongful termination, sexual harassment, qui tam, whisteblowers, the False Claims Act and retaliation claims.
 They have also defended small and medium sized businesses against these claims.

 - Defending Wrongful Termination/Harassment Claims

 - Protecting Trade Secrets & Enforcing Non-Disclosure Agreements (NDAs)

 No one should lose their job unexpectedly or for reasons that have not been clearly articulated.
 Wrongful termination typically involves an employee who is terminated, and the termination is motivated by an intent that violates state law or federal law.
 Employees cannot be fired if the motivation for the firing is discriminatory or retaliatory.
 Retaliation occurs when an employee reports illegal or protected conduct and faces harassment or termination because of it.